 - ALCOHOL and DRUGS The debilitating effects of alcohol and other drugs reduces reaction time and detracts from judgment.
-The combined effect of the outdoor environment... sun, heat, wind, rough water, and noise can be more fatiguing than one would imagine and, combined with drugs or alcohol, can be very dangerous. - GAME PLAN Tell a friend, neighbor or another family member where you will be boating and when you plan to return.
-Be certain that this individual has a good description of your boat and any other identifying information that could be needed to help find you should an emergency arise. - TOOLS and SPARE PARTS Many people have been stranded by minor breakdowns that they could have repaired themselves.
-It is a good idea to carry a few tools and common spare parts and to be familiar with simple repairs that you can easily accomplish. - GASOLINE RESERVES Never push your boating range to the limit of your gas tank capacity... one-third of the fuel to go, one-third to come back and one-third to reserve. - GOOD BOAT KEEPING A clean boat is a safer boat.
+The combined effect of the outdoor environment... sun, heat, rough water, and noise can be more fatiguing than one would imagine and, combined with drugs or alcohol, can be very dangerous. - GAME PLAN Tell a friend, neighbor, or another family member where you will be boating and when you plan to return.
+Be certain that this individual has a good description of your boat and any other identifying information that could be needed to help find you should an emergency arise. - VISIBILITY Be sure the operator's visibility is not obstructed.
+On models with bases, adjust the seat for best visibility.
+(Some saltwater bay models may have limited visibility in the seated position). - TOOLS and SPARE PARTS Many people have been stranded by minor breakdowns that they could have repaired themselves.
+It is a good idea to carry a few tools and common spare parts and to be familiar with simple repairs that can be easily accomplished. - GASOLINE RESERVES Never push your boating range to the limit of your gas tank capacity... one-third of the fuel to go, one-third to come back and one-third to reserve. - GOOD BOAT KEEPING A clean boat is a safer boat.
 Take care to see that rods, lures, nets, gaffs and other potentially harmful gear are properly stowed so that it cannot blow or move around while the boat is underway.
 Perform all maintenance and safety checks regularly.
-Secure all icebox or cooler lids and place any trash or debris safely under cover until the trip is over. - SPEED and SKILL The fast and powerful boat can require the operator to exercise a high level of skill and attention to driving.
+Secure all icebox or cooler lids and place any trash or debris safely under cover until the trip is over. - BOARDING LADDER - Many models are equipped with a boarding ladder.
+Rotating propeller may cause serious injury or death.
+Do not approach or use the ladder when engine is running.
+Shut off the engine when near persons in the water.
+Make sure to stow the ladder after it is used and before starting the engine.
+Never use a damaged ladder. - SPEED and SKILL The fast and powerful boat can require the operator to exercise a high level of skill and attention to driving.
 Only go as fast as your skill and good judgment dictates is safe.
-You are in charge of the well being of your passengers and yourself.
-Be alert for any hazards in the water and operate your boat only in such a manner as would be appropriate for the water conditions.
+You are in charge of the wellbeing of your passengers and yourself.
+Be alert for any hazards in the water and operate your boat in such a manner as would be appropriate for the water conditions.
 Be a good boating "neighbor" and do not create a hazard or annoyance to others.
 The best safety equipment is your own good judgment. - SKIERS and SWIMMERS Do not allow operation of the engine when anyone is in the water near the stern of the boat.
 Never back up to a down skier or anyone in the water.
 Never drive your boat directly behind a skier.